 Executive-Style Conveniences and Pre-Arranged Accommodations

-Students are provided with pre-arranged housing, the costs of which are included in tuition, for each residential session.
-Luncheons will be provided on days in which the Current Issues in U.S. Business Law Colloquium is held, affording students the opportunity to interact and network with fellow international business law practitioners.
+Students are provided with pre-arranged housing, the costs of which are included in tuition, for each residential session in which they are enrolled.
+Luncheons will be provided on days in which the Current Issues in International Business Law Colloquium is held, affording students the opportunity to interact and network with fellow international business law practitioners.
 In addition, the residential experience is enhanced with social and networking events, allowing students to become part of the Boston University School of Law community.